ravilladhaneesh/github-data-controller/README.md

 1. Create an environment in the repository and Add secrets to the environment.

-        Steps to create an environment and secrets:
+        Steps to create an environment and add secrets:
             1. Go to `settings` in the repository.
             2. In the `General` section Click on `Environments` option.
             3. Click on `New Environment` and provide a name of the `environment` and click on `Configure environment`.This will create a new environment and opens your newly created environment.